Spain's Gamesa buys half of Adwen from Areva for 60 million euros

-Wells Fargo & Co said it agreed to sell its fund administration business - Wells Fargo Global Fund Services (GFS) - to SS&C Technologies Holdings Inc .

-MADRID Spain's Gamesa (GAM.MC) said on Thursday it has acquired 50 percent of offshore wind turbine Adwen from Areva (AREVA.PA) for 60 million euros ($67.5 million) after a merger between the Spanish wind-farm manufacturer and Siemens (SIEGn.DE).
+MADRID (Reuters) - Spain's Gamesa GAM.MC said on Thursday it has acquired 50 percent of offshore wind turbine Adwen from Areva AREVA.PA for 60 million euros ($67.5 million) after a merger between the Spanish wind-farm manufacturer and Siemens (SIEGn.DE).

 When Siemens and Gamesa agreed their merger in June, they specified that Areva had three months to decide whether it wanted to buy out Gamesa's 50 percent Adwen stake, or sell it to them.